12 Common Habits You Should Avoid in the Drive-Through

 Splitting the check between car passengers

 Grabbing food with a group of friends?
 If everyone is paying separately, then go inside.
 Creating a separate tab for everyone in a car, or trying to split a bill over multiple cards, is difficult and slows down the drive-through line.
-Here are some healthy fast-food items you can get.

 Failing to pull ahead promptly